1. Hand, arm, or jaw pain

 If pain occurs during practice, practice for shorter sessions that are distributed at least a couple of times throughout the day.
 If it occurs during rehearsals, stretch out and move arms, wrists, the jaw, and shoulders when possible.
 During rests, don’t hold the oboe in the right hand if that is what is in pain.
-When preparing technical passages, practice in a way to be without tension to support a tension-free performance.
+When preparing technical passages, practice as much as possible without tension to support a tension-free performance.

 Becoming aware of body tension is the first step toward resolving pain.
 Try moving each part of the body, even just a little bit, while playing.
 Are there any places that will not move easily?
 And are these “fixed” places positioned awkwardly?
 For example, is there a huge angle at the wrist, is the head pushed forward, or the knees locked?
 Try moving any fixed places while not playing, and then again while playing.
 Is it possible to let go of the tension and allow for movement and balance?
 Is there another way to play that is easier and more fluid?

 To avoid and alleviate pain, it may be appropriate to use stretching, and icing or warming, to reduce inflammation and/or relax muscles.
 There are also several devices designed to provide relief from the weight of the instrument that may help resolve pain, including specially designed thumb rests and shoulder harnesses.
 Neck straps are not generally recommended because they can cause muscle tension and the neck to come too far forward, though some players use them quite successfully.
 Many of these items may be purchased at Forrests Music.